 51. Get a decent quality lock

 Hostels usually provide a locker, on occasions with a key.
-Mostly, you have to provide your own, so buy a decent quality padlock before you go.
+Mostly, you have to provide your own lock.
+Buy a decent quality padlock before you go.
 Hostels will often sell them, but cheap nasty things as a hugely marked up price.

 52. Don’t flash expensive stuff about

 I’m always amazed by how much bling people take travelling with them.
-If you’re going to walk about looking like a jewellery shop, then expect to be a target to thieves.
-This includes if you have gone shopping and are walking about holding a carrier bag with a designer brand on it.
-This is a beacon to any would-be thief ‘I have lots of money’.
-Keep it discrete.
+If you’re going to walk about looking like a jewellery shop or a designer clothes horse then expect to be a target to thieves.
+This includes if you have gone shopping and are walking about holding a carrier bag with a designer brand on it, you’d be a walking beacon that you have ample money to spend.

 53. Bring a small laundry bag